-In addition, the Firm, on account of its classification as a full-scope AIFM, is subject to an “own funds” requirement as follows:
+In addition, the Firm, on account of its classification as a full-scope AIFM, is subject to a parallel “own funds” requirement as follows:

 The higher of:

-Pillar 2 capital is calculated by the Firm as representing any additional capital to be maintained against any risks not adequately covered under the requirement in Pillar 1 as part of its ICAAP.
-When making this calculation, the Firm also takes into account the own funds requirement detailed above, in particular where the own funds requirement exceeds Pillar 1 capital (and the extent to which the Firm is able to use capital instruments to fulfill both requirements).
+Pillar 2 capital is calculated by the Firm as representing any additional capital to be maintained against any risks not adequately covered under the requirement in Pillar 1 as part of its Internal Capital Adequacy Assessment Process (“ICAAP”).

 The Firm’s ICAAP assesses the adequacy of its internal capital to support current and future activities.
 This process includes an assessment of the specific risks to the Firm, the internal controls in place to mitigate those risks and an assessment of whether additional capital mitigates those risks.
 The Firm also considers a wind down scenario to assess the capital required to cease regulated activities.

-The Firm’s ICAAP is formally reviewed by the Directors annually, but will be revised sooner should there be any material changes to the Firm’s business or risk profile.
+The Firm’s ICAAP is formally reviewed by the Directors annually, but is reviewed and revised more frequently should there be any material changes to the Firm’s business or risk profile.